The Magdalen Hospital Trust

 Outcomes from Trustees' Meetings and Re-Applications

-All applicants, whether succesful or not, will be informed of the outcome of the meeting within four weeks of the meeting - succesful applicants will receive a cheque through the post.
+All applicants, whether succesful or not, will be informed of the outcome of the meeting within four weeks of the meeting - succesful applicants will receive payment of their grant directly into their bank account (we are not able to issue cheques).
 Unsuccesful applicants may re-apply at a later meeting but there is no guarantee that they will be put forward again for consideration by the Trustees.
 Succesful applicants may re-apply for a further grant but we request that any re-application is not put forward until at least two years from their previous grant award.

 Alternatively, if you would like to contact us directly to discuss your requirements in more detail, then please contact the Correspondent by e-mail or by telephone on 01903 217108.